How is a PLO Meeting Different?

 You should have received a 'letter before proceedings' inviting you to the meeting.
 The letter will set out exactly what the social workers are worried about, what they have done in the past to help you and what they would like you to do in the future.

-How Important is this?
+How Important is a PLO Meeting?

 A PLO meeting is usually a sign that, as far as the social workers are concerned, things have reached a very critical stage.
 This can often be the last chance a parent will have to work with the social workers before the case is taken to Court.
 Because of this, it really is important that you attend this meeting, even if you have had difficulties talking with social workers in the past.